-Spectre of reprisals lurks over EU arms shipments to Ukraine
+Spectre of reprisals over EU arms shipments to Ukraine

 Nato and EU countries are moving weapons into Ukraine in an operation shrouded in secrecy out of fear of Russian reprisals.